 These conferences provide graduate students with unique opportunities to interact

 with industry representatives, to learn about biofilm problems that face industry,

 Center graduate students are encouraged to take Environmental Engineering (ENVE) 546: "Biofilms," which covers the fundamentals of biofilms, and ENVE 534, "Environmental Engineering Investigations," which involves students in the application of biofilm technologies to a relevant field problem.
 Graduate students are required to attend and participate in the CBE’s weekly Seminar Series, featuring speakers from various industry and academic backgrounds.

 How to apply for graduate study at the CBE

 Students interested in participating as a Graduate Research Assistant with the Center for Biofilm Engineering should:

-- apply for admission through the Division of Graduate Education and the appropriate academic department, and
+- apply for admission through MSU's Graduate School and the appropriate academic department, and

 - submit an essay discussing your research interests and why you want to work at the